Modern Batik

 The Future of Batik

-It has also evolved in terms of batik application techniques; a renewed appreciation for handcrafted batik has given rise to new producers in this field, both for traditional patterns and for more modern and abstract batik tulis.
+It has also evolved in batik application techniques; a renewed appreciation for handcrafted batik has given rise to new producers in this field, both for traditional patterns and for more modern and abstract batik tulis.

 Modern Batik in Malaysia